Skip to main content

 Handle multiple messages

-For the network layer, they're just stream of IP packets.
-It doesn't care if they belong to one single message or multiple messages generated by the application.
+For the network layer, these are just a stream of IP packets.
+It doesn't care if they're one message or many from the app.

-It's the application that must understand when the message starts and ends.
-For example, in case of HTTP, the application knows the start of a new message.
+The app must know when a message starts and ends.
+For example, in HTTP, the app knows the start of a new message.

 Kernel keep-alive vs Application keep-alive